Léon Morin, Priest

 Léon Morin, Priest (Léon Morin, prêtre) is a 1961 French drama film directed by Jean-Pierre Melville.
 It was adapted by Melville from Béatrix Beck's novel The Passionate Heart (French: Léon Morin, prêtre), which won the Prix Goncourt in 1952.
 Set during WWII in Occupied France, the film stars Emmanuelle Riva as a jaded, lapsed Catholic mother and widow of a Jewish husband, who finds herself falling in love with a young, altruistic priest, played by Jean-Paul Belmondo.

 For his work in the film, Belmondo was nominated for the BAFTA Film Award for Best Foreign Actor.
+At the 1961 Venice Film Festival, the film won the “Award of the City of Venice” and was nominated for the Golden Lion.

 Plot

 Barny is a young mother raising her daughter, named France, in a small town in the French Alps during the Occupation of France.
 She works correcting assignments for a Parisian correspondence school that has moved to the town.
-Her Jewish husband was killed in the war, and, sexually-frustrated, she finds herself attracted to Sabine, the administrative secretary at the school.
+Her Jewish husband was killed in the war, and, sexually frustrated, she finds herself attracted to Sabine, the administrative secretary at the school.

 As a jaded lapsed-Catholic-turned-atheist and militant communist, Barny is cynical about religion, but she and a few of her Jewish and communist friends decide to have their children baptized to try to protect them from the occupying troops.
 Some time afterward, Barny impulsively enters a church in town to make a fake confession.
 She decides to talk to Léon Morin, who, being a young curate with a name that does not strike her as bourgeois, seems most likely to take the joke in good humor.
 In the confessional, she attempts to provoke Léon by questioning and criticizing Catholicism, but, instead of getting offended, he engages her in a calm theological discussion.
 The altruistic priest offers to lend Barny some books, and they arrange a time to meet.
 Barny exits the church in a daze.

 For France's protection, Barny sends the girl to live on a secluded farm.
 She begins to visit Léon regularly, finding his moral strength and the steadfastness of his faith impressive as he works to help her on her spiritual journey.
 Despite her resistance, Barny gradually finds herself drawn in by Léon's musings, philosophies, and interpretations of passages from the Bible.

 The circumstances in the town get worse for the residents after the Germans fully push out the Italians, and Barny and Léon both do what they can to help and protect those in need.
 Barny's feelings for Sabine change after the distress the woman feels after her brother is arrested by the Gestapo and taken to Germany causes her to seem to age several years in just a few weeks.